Become a leader in the field of Critical Care

 - The University of Glasgow is ranked top amongst UK medical schools in the National Student Survey (2016) with 98% overall student satisfaction

 - The work and assignments during the course are tailored in order for students to reflect on implementing knowledge and skills in their own unit, country or region

-- Teaching will be delivered by experts in the fields of Critical Care via a state-of-the-art Virtual Learning Environment (VLE)
+- Teaching will be delivered by experts in the field of critical care via a state-of-the-art virtual learning environment (VLE)

 - Teaching sessions will include online interactive tutorials, practical demonstrations and peer discussion forums

-The programme is delivered online.
-It consists of 12 core courses.
+The MSc programme* is delivered online and consists of 12 core courses.

 In Year 3, students will write a dissertation around a topic of their choice allowing them to use the skills of academic enquiry learned.